Sanglorian/orcus/Orcus Player Options - current.md

 ## Tiefling

 Tieflings mature at the same rate as humans but live a few years longer.

-Tieflings might not have an innate tendency toward evil, but many of them end up there.

 Tieflings are about the same size and build as humans.

 ### Tiefling Traits

 Tieflings share certain ancestry traits as a result of their infernal descent.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Charisma
+* +2 Constitution
-* +2 Constitution OR Intelligence
+* +2 Intelligence

 ***Size:*** Your size is Medium.